msanatan/msanatan.github.io/blog/2020/2019-was-a-good-year/index.md

 Godot is amazing and will be my primary game development framework for the foreseeable future.
 It makes designing a game easy and natural with its node and scene system.
 Check it out for yourself if you're interested.

-Be sure to [play the game](https://msanatan.itch.io/av-execute) as well!
+Be sure to <a href="https://msanatan.itch.io/av-execute" target="_blank" rel="nofollow noopener noreferrer">play the game</a> as well!
 It works on the 3 major desktop operating systems and doesn't require much from your hardware.

 This experience was so massive for me I created 2 blog posts for it.
-The first was more about [how I got into Godot](/2019/11/28/thoughts-after-making-my-first-godot-game/) while the second describes some [technical bits I rather not forget](/2019/12/17/lessons-from-creating-my-first-godot-game/).
+The first was more about [how I got into Godot](/blog/2019/11/28/thoughts-after-making-my-first-godot-game) while the second describes some [technical bits I rather not forget](/blog/2019/12/17/lessons-from-creating-my-first-godot-game).

 I'm looking forward to some small Phaser projects on the web and more Godot games in the wild.
 Definitely aiming for a mobile app with Godot.